[Solved] Unable to Start the Dolby Audio Drivers in Windows 10

 In this interface, try to reset the rate and bit depth as the 2 channel, 24bit/44100Hz or 24bit/192000Hz.

-If you cannot solve this problem after you have reinstalled the drivers and reset the bitrate, try to view the manufacturers' support page to find if this laptop or desktop is supports Windows 10 system.
+If you cannot solve this problem after you have reinstalled the drivers and reset the bitrate, try to view the manufacturers' support page to find if this laptop or desktop supports Windows 10 system or you can install compatible Windows 7, 8 drivers on Windows 10.